One of the hardest roles you will ever play in life is that of a parent.

 I am guilty of doing this in the past and am trying to break free from the habit by using the positive parenting techniques I have learned.

-What I have found is, these techniques work far better than threatening and are the better option in the long term.
+What I have found is, that these techniques work far better than threatening and are the better option in the long term.

 Threatening is basically saying things like, “I will take this privilege away” or “I will not buy you this or that”, to make them comply with our requests or demands.